• Discover the history of the Hanseatic League from the three major merchant centres of Hamburg, Bremen and Lübeck, and review their artistic heritage

 is an art and architectural historian associated with the Foundation of Prussian Palaces and Gardens

 Morning lecture followed by visit to Hamburg Kunsthalle.
-Afternoon: walking tour to include exterior views of Chile House, Kontorhaus, Speicherstadt (1880s warehouse and harbour district) and Internationales Maritimes Museum.
-Walk through HafenCity (new development on old container harbour) and exterior view of Elbephilharmonie.
+Afternoon walking tour to include exterior views of Chile House, Kontorhaus, Speicherstadt (1880s warehouse and harbour district) and short opportunity to visit Internationales Maritimes Museum.
+Continue walk through HafenCity (new development on old container harbour) with exterior view of Elbephilharmonie.
 By ferry to Landungsbrücke and return by coach via Rathaus (exterior).

 Morning excursion to Lauenburg: Palmschleuse (the first chamber lock in Europe on the Stecknitz Canal, which brought salt from Lüneburg to Lübeck).
 Continue to Lüneburg: St John’s Church, exceptionally preserved Rathaus, Lüne Kloster (abbey and museum).

 Depart for Bremen via Stade (Schwedenspeicher Museum, Church of Saints Cosmas & Damian) and Bremerhaven (German Maritime Museum).
 Overnight at the Atlantic Grand Hotel, Bremen.

 Bremen: Böttcherstrasse (brick Expressionist buildings – exteriors), Kunsthalle, cathedral.
 Transfer to Lübeck for four nights at the Atlantic Hotel.

 Walking tour of Lübeck including Church of St Peter (exterior), 13th century Church of St Mary, Salzspeicher (16th-18th century salt warehouses – exteriors) and Rathaus.
 Afternoon: visit to cathedral followed by some free time.
 Evening lecture: The Art & Architecture of the North – Past & Present.